Why route Auth0 verification through Prelude

 - In the Phone Provider section, select the Custom option.

 - Under Delivery Method, choose Text and Voice.
-Both are supported by Prelude, but Voice should be explicitly enabled from Prelude dashboard.
+Both are supported by Prelude, but Voice should be explicitly enabled from the Prelude dashboard.

 - In the Provider Configuration area: